Endolymphatic sac: Function

 In amphibians, the calcium carbonate functions as calcium regulation in metabolism, and for acid–base homeostasis as basic buffer.
 The amount of calcium carbonate in the sacs is affected by parathyroid hormone, vitamin D3, and calcitonin.
-If a frog is placed in water containing a high amount of carbon dioxide, but not so high as to suffocate it, the calcareous material in the endolymphatic sacs can be dissolved within within ~18 days, but the statoliths remain completely unaffected.
+If a frog is placed in water containing a high amount of carbon dioxide, but not so high as to suffocate it, the calcareous material in the endolymphatic sacs can be dissolved within ~18 days, but the statoliths remain completely unaffected.
 If a Rana esculenta is forced to stay underwater for several hours, the calcium level of the blood would rise by 1.6–13.1%, presumably because some of the calcium carbonate of the endolymphatic deposits has been dissolved to balance out the acidity due to anaerobic respiration.
 If the frog has access to calcium or strontium salts, it can rapidly replenish the sac.

 To aid calcium regulation, carbonic anhydrase exists in the labyrinthine walls.
 In mammals, it is particularly concentrated in the endolymphatic sac and cochlea.

 In most mammals, birds, and reptiles, the sacs are small and may contain calcareous matter during embryonic development, but is reabsorbed in the adult.
 Such embryonic deposits were observed in 1841 in Coluber natrix, and it is also observed in Anguis fragilis, Lacerta viridis, Chelonia mydas, Testudo graeca, and Crocodylus.
 In adult reptiles, the sacs are small except in gekkonids and iguanids.
 In these species the sacs extend into the skull and contain much calcareous matter.
 They become especially large in female individuals, and become depleted shortly before oviposition, when the eggs are fully formed with a calcified eggshell.
 In birds, this function of the sac is replaced by the medullary bone.

 In humans, studies suggest that the endolymphatic duct and endolymphatic sac perform functions absorptive, secretory, phagocytic, and immunodefensive.
 Supporting evidence: